Geoffrey Vos: Master of the Rolls

 Sir Geoffrey Vos was appointed the Master of the Rolls and Head of Civil Justice in England and Wales on 11 January 2021, succeeding Lord Etherton.

 In addition to being President of the Court of Appeal's Civil Division, the Master of the Rolls is chair of both the Civil Justice Council and the Civil Procedure Rule Committee.
 He is chair of the Advisory Council on National Records and Archives and of the Forum on Historical Manuscripts and Academic Research.
 He is also a member of the LawtechUK Panel and chair of its UK Jurisdiction Taskforce.

 In March 2021, Sir Geoffrey disclosed that the Civil Justice Council was "looking at the extent to which litigants should be forced to mediate and if so, in what circumstances".
 He admitted the idea is "highly controversial".

 In April 2021, he called for a greater use of digital technology to accelerate the dispute resolution process.
 In May 2021, he outlined his vision for digital justice reform in more detail, and the need to reform the overall system, rather than focusing only on the judicial decision-making process.
 Emphasising the need to focus on the whole picture, he said: "We should not allow the tail, however waggy, to wag the huge dispute resolution dog".

+On 12 January 2026, Vos announced that he will retire from office on 31 October 2026.